hailo-ai/hailo-apps-infra/doc/installation_guide.md

 #### Purpose

-Checks that `config.yaml` contains all required keys (`server_url`) and that optional keys are valid.
+Checks that `config.yaml` contains all required keys and that optional keys are valid.
 Prints a summary and exits on errors.

 #### Usage